-- Composted piles have fertilizer added which has the potential source of phosphorous, nitrogen and other pollutants. - Debris, sediment and turbidity might be a potential source. - Hydraulic leaks from vehicles might be a potential source. - Spills and Leaks: - Promptly contain and clean up solid and liquid pollutant leaks and spills including oils, solvents, fuels on any soil, vegetation, or paved areas exposed to stormwater. - Follow hazardous materials spill response guidelines. - Contain storm drain at the bottom of the hill where the run off could reach. - Insure no significant spills or leaks.
+• Debris, sediment and turbidity might be a potential source.

+• Hydraulic leaks from vehicles might be a potential source.

+- Promptly contain and clean up solid and liquid pollutant leaks and spills including oils, solvents, fuels on any soil, vegetation, or paved areas exposed to stormwater. - Follow hazardous materials spill response guidelines. - Contain storm drain at the bottom of the hill where the run off could reach. - Ensure no significant spills or leaks.